mscottsewell/Dataverse-NameBuilder-XrmToolBox-Configurator/docs/USAGE.md

 1. **Connect** via XrmToolBox connection wizard.
 2. **Load Entities** by clicking the ribbon button (metadata and views load automatically).
 This fetches all solutions, entities, views, and sample records from Dataverse.
 3. (Optional) **Filter by Solution** using the Solution dropdown to narrow the entity list.
 4. **Choose an Entity** from the Entity dropdown to begin configuring its NameBuilder pattern.
+The tool automatically fetches the published configuration for that entity (prefers the Update step, falls back to the Create step) and reports if none is found.
 5. (Optional) **Choose a View** to restrict which sample records appear in the Sample Record dropdown.
 Personal views are listed first; a non-selectable separator precedes the system views.
 6. (Optional) **Pick a Sample Record** to seed the live preview with real data as you build.
 7. **Add Field Blocks** by double-clicking attributes in the **Available Attributes** list.
 Field type auto-detects based on metadata but can be overridden in properties.
 8. (Optional) **Adjust Global Properties**: Click the entity header block to show **Global Configuration**, then set target field, max length, enable tracing, and default prefix/suffix/formats.
-9. **Edit each field block**:
-   - Click the block to open its properties in the right panel.
-   - Set prefix/suffix, format (for dates/numbers), max length, and truncation indicator.
-   - For date/datetime fields, set timezone offset if needed.
-   - Click **"Default if blank"** to configure fallback chains (alternate fields or literal defaults).
-   - Click **"Add Condition"** to gate the block with `includeIf` logic (e.g., "only include if statuscode equals 1").
+9. **Edit each field block**: Click the block to open its properties, set prefix/suffix/format/max length/truncation indicator, set timezone offset for date/datetime fields, use **Default if blank** for fallbacks, **Add Condition** for include-if logic, and acknowledge the confirmation prompt if you try to switch entities with unsaved edits.
 10. **Monitor Live Preview** as you build to ensure output matches expectations.
 11. **Validate JSON** by switching to the JSON tab to inspect the schema (copy/export if needed for offline review).
 12. **Publish** back to Dataverse or **Export/Copy** the JSON for later use.